RobinSchmidt/RS-MET/Notes/Scratch/PitchDithering.md

 A naively implemented digital sawtooth oscillator produces a lot of aliasing.
 Various methods exist to mitigate the problem.
 Some of the methods are: mip-mapping, bleps and oversampling.
 This document describes yet another one of those methods that I recently came up with.
-It's a way to trade the annoying aliasing artifacts for a much more palatable kind of noise.
+It's a way to replace the annoying aliasing artifacts with a much more palatable kind of noise.
 In my explanations of the method, I will take a sawtooth wave as example but the method can be applied to other waveforms as well. ...TBC...